spynetS/imagine/readme.md

 ## Usage
 `imagine [options] path`

-### Path is file
- If the path is a image imagine will render it in the terminal

-### Path is folder
-if the path is a folder imagine will render all png files inside with a 24 images per second.
-So you have extracted frames from a video imagine will render the video.

-- there is a script `download.sh` [foldername] [url] which will download and extract the frames from a yt url

 ### Options

 - `-t` `--type`  - specifies mode, 0 ascii low res, 1 ascii high res, 2 unicode shades, (3 pixel mode)
 - `-c` `--color` - specifies the color mode, 0 no color, (1 forground), 2 background

 ### Athor